Virtual training

 You want to provide an onboarding experience that’s not only personalized but as seamless, painless, and intuitive as possible.
 Integration between your CRM and LMS helps accomplish this in a few ways.
 By integrating your CRM and LMS, you can:

 Consider for a moment how much the world has changed in just the past five years.
-If someone from 2018 looked at today’s workplace, what would they think of it?
-How much do you think things will have changed by 2028?
+If someone from 2020 looked at today’s workplace, what would they think?
+How much do you think things will change by 2035?

 Ensuring all your systems are integrated and work fluidly with one another will make it far easier for your business to adapt to those changes and scale as it grows.
 After all, it’s far easier to keep a unified, streamlined system updated compared to a disconnected, patchwork technology stack.